OBLIGATORY TRAVELER

 PLEASE NOTE, THIS POST MAY INCLUDE AFFILIATE LINKS, MEANING THAT IF YOU CLICK ON A LINK AND MAKE A PURCHASE, I’LL RECEIVE A SMALL COMMISION.
 THIS WILL COME AT NO COST TO YOU.

-One of the trends that appear to be popping up at every theme and amusement park is the spinning roller coaster.
+One of the trends that appears to be popping up at every theme and amusement park is the spinning roller coaster.
 Spinning Coasters are just Wild Mouse coasters, jazzed up, with spinning cars.
 Spinning coasters seem like a gimmick.
-The spinning doesn’t add anything to the fun or thrill, if anything, spinning, alienates those who get easily nauseated.
+The spinning doesn’t add anything to the fun or thrill, if anything, spinning alienates those who get easily nauseated.
 American Dream’s spinning coaster is The Shredder.
-The biggest entertainment of this coaster, is the nervous banter between the group of teenage boys ahead of us in line.
+The biggest entertainment of this coaster is the nervous banter between the group of teenage boys ahead of us in line.
 This was their first spinning coaster.
 The ride is okay.
-At Mall of America, the Fairly Oddparents Spinning Coaster, has a longer, more open track, providing spots where riders experience lovely, breezy, whooshing, glides.
-Shedder is tightly, compact, making the spinning pointless.
+At Mall of America, the Fairly Oddparents Spinning Coaster has a longer, more open track, providing spots where riders experience lovely, breezy, whooshing glides.
+Shredder is tightly compact, making the spinning pointless.

 Shannon rides Sandy’s Blasting Bronco coaster.
-Though nowadays, coasters that go forward and backwards are nothing new, Sandy’s accomplishes this in a unique way.
+Though nowadays, coasters that go forward and backward are nothing new, Sandy’s accomplishes this in a unique way.
 The coaster launches and completes the layout forwards.
-The train returns to the station, makes a 180 degree turn on a turnstile, then launches backwards.
-The ride is thrilling, and most people who exit, run straight for the entrance to ride again.
+The train returns to the station, makes a 180-degree turn on a turnstile, then launches backwards.
+The ride is thrilling, and most people who exit run straight for the entrance to ride again.
 With Shellraiser unavailable, it is the best coaster in the park.

 A majority of the thrill rides contained in Nickelodeon Universe at American Dream are the same as the thrill rides at the Mall of America park, with different names.